How to Tie the Jigged Mayer Mini Leech Fly: A Step-by-Step Guide

 Attach the tying thread using locking wraps and then make a thread dam against the lead wire.
 Cover the entire hook shank and wire wraps creating a nice taper.

-Attach some wire to the side of the hook shank and leave it hanging back or secured in a material holder.
+Attach some wire to the side of the hook shank.
+Leave it hanging back or secure it in a material holder.

 20190123_230135

-Attach a strip of Black Pine Squirrel by cleaning a small amount of hair from the hide on the tip and tying in directly behind the bead.
+To attach a strip of Black Pine Squirrel, clean a small amount of hair from the hide on the tip.
+Then, tie it in directly behind the bead.

 20190123_230430